manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

     Click **Next**.

-1. Before installing the database, the Summary window displays the database configurations for final review.
-You can scroll down and check the details.
+1. Before installing the database, the Summary window displays the database configuration for final review.
+You can verify the details in this window.

     The values may differ depending on the system you are using.

     ![Review Summary](./images/db23c-desk-007a-summary-top.png " ")

     Click **Install** to start the database installation.
 The Install Product window displays the progress of database installation.

 1. During the installation, the installer displays the configuration scripts to run as the `root` user.
 Run these scripts to proceed with the installation.

     > **Caution:** Do not close this window.

     ![Run root scripts](./images/db23c-desk-007c-root-script.png " ")

     The installer displays this window because you opted to run the scripts manually in a previous step.
 Note that the window displays two scripts, of which *`orainstRoot.sh`* is to configure the inventory.
 The next time you run the database installer on the same host, it displays only one script, *`root.sh`*.

 1. Open a new terminal window and run the script *`orainstRoot.sh`* located in the `oraInventory` directory.

     ```
 	$ <copy>sudo /u01/app/oraInventory/orainstRoot.sh</copy>
 	```

     > **Note:** You can run this script as `root` if you have the privileges.
 For this lab, use the `sudo` command.

     It returns the following.